tlawrence3/tSFM/README.md

    the tRNA sprinzl coordinates.

 # Statistical Significance Testing for CIFs

 tSFM implements statisitical significance testing for CIFs and function logos using permutation-based null distributions and corrects for multiple tests using multiple user-determined FDR or FWER methods.
 The `-P` option indicates the number of permutations generated for building the null distributions and the `-C` option indicates the method for multiple testing correction.
+Options include the Bonferroni, Sidak, Holm, Holm-Sidak, Simes-Hochberg, or Hommel methods for FWER control, or the Benjamini-Hochberg, Benjamini-Yekutieli or Gavrilov-Benjamini-Sarkar methods for FDR control.
+The default option is `BH` for the Benjamini-Hochberg FDR.

 To calculate the significance of CIFs stack-heights with 100 permutations for the humans tRNA data using the NSB entropy estimator we can use the command:
 ```shell